fl101/awardfares-blog/_posts/2023-12-02-winter-getaways-2023.md

 Winter is a magical time of year, transforming landscapes into winter wonderlands and inviting adventurers to explore the season's beauty.
 It's also ideal for a snow-filled getaway: embrace the magic of the mountains and indulge in exhilarating ski and snowboard adventures.

 In this blog post, we curated a list of breathtaking cities that are not only accessible through the use of miles or points but also boast some of the most exhilarating ski and snow activities.
 The list includes the nearest airports and suggested frequent flyer programs to help you book your flights.

-Whether you're a seasoned skier looking for your next challenge, a family group, or simply enjoying the serene beauty of snow-covered landscapes, these getaways offer unforgettable experiences.
 Let's start!

 ## Our Top 10 Winter Destinations and How to Get There